MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 For on-premises deployments of [!INCLUDE[d365fin](includes/d365fin_md.md)], the administrator can choose between different credential authorization mechanisms for users.
 Then, when you create a user, you provide different information depending on the credential type that you are using in the specific [!INCLUDE[server](includes/server.md)] instance.
 For more information, see the [Authentication and Credential Types](/dynamics365/business-central/dev-itpro/administration/users-credential-types) in the Administration section of the developer and ITPro content for [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## Profiles (Roles)
 After users are added, you can define what they see in the user interface and how they interact with their permitted functionality through pages.
 You do this though profiles that reflect roles, which are assigned to users.
-For more information, see [Managing Profiles (Roles)](admin-users-profiles-roles.md) and [Customizing [!INCLUDE[d365fin](includes/d365fin_md.md)]](ui-customizing-overview.md).
+For more information, see [Managing Profiles](admin-users-profiles-roles.md) and [Customizing [!INCLUDE[d365fin](includes/d365fin_md.md)]](ui-customizing-overview.md).

 ## To add a user in Business Central
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.